sajusal/sros-peering/README.md

 # NTP

-In order to provide a complete router configuration, we will also show below the NTP configuration in SROS.
+In order to provide a complete router configuration, we will also show below the NTP configuration in SR OS.

 ```
 /configure system { time ntp admin-state enable }